MarkPearlCoZa/Blog_General/_posts/2016-09-26-Seven-Wastes-of-Software-Engineering.md

 ---
 I recently heard about the 7 wastes of lean.
 Having had a interest in lean processes for software development I was surprised that I had never heard of it before.

-On researching it up, it turns out the seven wastes of lean originate from the Toyota Production System.
-They are:
+On researching it, it turns out the seven wastes of lean originate from the Toyota Production System.

 #### Seven wastes of lean

+The original seven wastes of lean are:

 1) Overproduction - to make something before it is actually required
 2) Waiting - whenever a good is not moving or being processed the waste of waiting occurs